First Year Housing and Dining

 • A printer — every building has one

-• Animals — except fish in a 5 gallon or less tank and emotional support animals registered through our accessibility services office
+• Animals — except fish in a 5 gallon or less tank and assistance animals registered through our accessibility services office

 • Extra furniture — many students bunk their beds to make room for additional furniture, but all the furniture in the room must stay in the room